-Maximum Cattle Point Accumulation Cap - The maximum number of shows that will count toward the year-end point totals will be 10 shows.
-As an exhibitor you may attend more than 10 shows, however only your top 10 sets of points will count.
+Maximum Cattle Point Accumulation Cap - The maximum number of shows that will count toward the year-end point totals will be 13 shows.
+As an exhibitor you may attend more than 13 shows, however only your top 13 sets of points will count.

-One Show Minimum to Receive Awards & be in the Final Points Standings - To be eligible to receive awards, including the trailer drawing, and be listed in the final points standings, you must attend a minimum of two BEST shows during the show season.
-This includes bred-and-owned awards.
-Exhibitors attending less than two shows will still be considered participants and be eligible to receive a participant gift.
+One Show Minimum to Receive Awards & be in the Final Points Standings - To be eligible to receive awards, including the trailer drawing, and be listed in the final points standings, you must attend a minimum of one BEST show during the show season.
+This includes bred-and-owned and Buckeye Breeders Series awards.

-A Novice Division for inexperienced youth of BEST eligible age who are nominating a BEST animal for the first or second year will operate off a separate points total, similar to the bred-and-owned awards.
+A Novice Division for inexperienced youth of BEST eligible age who are nominating a BEST animal for the first through third year will operate off a separate point total, similar to the bred-and-owned awards.
 Novice participants will be listed in the overall points total, in addition to the novice points.
 Awards will be presented to the top 10 heifers, top 10 market animals, and the top 10 showmen in the final Novice points standings.
 These awards will be presented at the BEST awards banquet.
 The BEST Committee reserves the right to expand the awards for the Novice division subject to the number of Novice nominations.
-If a BEST Novice participant wins (places in the top 10 Novice Market Animals, Novice Heifers or Novice Showmanship) in their first year in the Novice division, they must move into the regular BEST points competition.
-If they do not win the first year, they can continue to participate in the Novice division for a second year, providing they did not win one of the awards listed above.
-You may only participate in the Novice Division for a maximum of two years.
+If a BEST Novice participant wins (places in the top 10 Novice Market Animals, Novice Heifers or Novice Showmanship) in their first year in the Novice division, they must move into the regular BEST points competition the following year.
+A BEST Novice participant can continue to participate in the Novice division for a second year, providing they did not win one of the awards listed above.
+You may only participate in the Novice Division for a maximum of three years.

 Each BEST show will also pick the top 5 market animals (includes market heifers) and heifers.
 (Those animals eligible to compete for the top 5 heifers will include only breed champions and reserves and the crossbred champion and reserve.
 Those animals eligible to compete for the top 5 market animals will include breed champions and reserves, the top 5 crossbred steers, selected from only first and second place animals and the champion and reserve market heifer.)
 Only champions will initially enter the ring for the overall champion competition.
 It is up to the individual show to decide if they will select, in no particular order, a top 5 breed steers prior to the exhibition of the market heifers and crossbred steers.

 Awards will be presented to the top 5 bred-and owned heifers and top 5 bred-and-owned steers in the final points standings.
 Crossbreds and market heifers are not eligible.
 These awards will be presented at the BEST awards banquet.
 To be recognized the BEST junior exhibitor must be listed as the breeder on the animal’s registration paper.

 The BEST program offers a scholarship program based on academics and extracurricular activities for high school juniors and seniors or older pursuing a post-high school degree.
-Juniors who do not exhibit cattle in the BEST program are not eligible to compete in the scholarship contest.
+Only 2023-2024 OCA BEST and Stockmanship participants are eligible to apply for BEST scholarships.
 Scholarships will be awarded to participants pursuing an Ag related degree and may be awarded to applicants who are entering a non-Ag related field of study (based on the number of applications).
 All scholarship applicants will also be required to submit an essay along with their scholarship application.
 The scholarship essay topic will be predetermined and posted on the OCA website.
-BEST scholarships are due on April 1 and will be awarded at the end of the year BEST Program Awards Banquet.
+BEST scholarships are due on April 1 and will be awarded at the BEST Awards Banquet on May 4, 2024

 The BEST program will also sponsor a photography contest with four categories including: BEST Shows & Activities, Landscapes, People, and Around the Farm.
 There will be four divisions of awards for the photography contest based on the showmanship age divisions plus an adult division.
 Adults are eligible to enter the photography contest for a fee of $10 per person which must be submitted by the April 1 entry deadline by contacting the OCA office.
 ALL Photography Contest entries MUST be submitted electronically by April 1 of the current BEST year.
 Digital submissions must be high resolution (2 MB or greater) and submitted through the OCA website.
 BEST photography contest awards will be presented at the end of the year BEST Program Awards Banquet.